-The Indian gooseberry or amla is one of the best sources of vitamin C. This vitamin is a fine antioxidant which can fight off the free radicals produced within the lungs when you get asthma attack.
+The Indian gooseberry or amla is one of the best sources of vitamin C. This vitamin is a fine antioxidant which can fight off the free radicals produced within the lungs when you get an asthma attack.
 It also contains vitamin A which can cure respiratory tract infections- your asthma is one of these infections!
-Additionally, the anti-inflammatory properties of gooseberry soothes your tensed air passage giving you relief from asthma.
+Additionally, the anti-inflammatory properties of gooseberry soothe your tensed air passage giving you relief from asthma.

 - Indian gooseberry powder- 1 tsp (if you can’t get the powder, use 1 gooseberry)